dont45/1-wire-alarm-sensors/README.md

 spirit of 1-wire, a method, called parasitic power, can be used to power the detection circuit of the reed switch.
 This method is implemented by a parasitic charge circuit which taps the 1-wire data line to keep a capacitor charged.
 The charge on this capacitor is used to drive the voltage detection at the device's PIO port.
 This design is attached as sensor-2406p+.
+Included are Eagle files as well as the .pdf's.